 Does your baby sometimes prefer not to be held?
 This is nothing to be alarmed about.

-If this is the case, try taking your baby for a walk in the stroller.
+If this is the case, try taking your baby for a walk in their stroller.
 The rhythm of walking is similar to that of movements inside the womb, and oftentimes this helps to soothe a crying baby without holding them.
-Plus, a change of surroundings can be important for babies—for you too.
+Plus, a change in surroundings can be important for babies, and for you too.

-If you’re having a hard time determining whether your baby’s fussiness is related to eating or sleeping, don’t hesitate to document how long it takes your baby to eat or perhaps your baby cries the most after eating.
-Recording any patterns you notice is very important information to have your doctor review.
-A doctor will be able to evaluate what your baby’s crankiness may be most tied to.
+If you’re having a hard time determining whether your baby’s fussiness is related to eating or sleeping, don’t hesitate to document how long it takes your baby to eat or if and how often your baby cries after eating.
+Recording any patterns you notice is very important information for giving your doctor to review.
+A doctor will be able to evaluate what your baby’s crankiness may be tied to.

 At the end of the day, always remember to resort to being patient on your end.
 You may not know exactly what your crying baby is trying to tell you.
 However, with time and perhaps a consultation with your doctor, you’ll begin to realize your baby’s way of communicating its needs.

-Don’t get caught up in the most common techniques parents you know use.
-A lot of techniques for calming a crying baby are unique to each situation.
+Don’t get caught up in sticking with the most common techniques other parents you know use.
+Often the reason for a crying baby is unique to each situation.